 Buller McLeod as Victorian Probate Lawyers understand that dealing with a deceased estate is one of the more difficult challenges in life.
 From mountains of paper work to legal jargon and simmering family disputes, they’re the last things you want to deal with when you’re grieving over the loss of someone important in your life.

-Both of our partners, Peter Buller and Peter McLeod, each have over 30 years experience in Probate and Deceased Estate matters practicing as Victorian Probate Lawyers.
+Our lawyers have over 30 years experience in Probate and Deceased Estate matters practicing as Victorian Probate Lawyers.

 There are two separate stages in dealing with the assets of a deceased estate.

 Stage 1 – Applying for a Grant of Representation (Probate of Letters of Administration)

 The first stage is for the Executor or intended Administrator to obtain legal authority over the Estate, in order to be able to deal with the assets of the estate.
 To do this it is necessary to apply to the Supreme Court of Victoria for a Grant of Representation.
 If the deceased left a Will this Grant is Called a Grant of Probate.
 If there is no Will then it is called a Grant of Letters of Administration.